Elevation: 7,580 ft

-Smoky Mountain a big, somewhat isolated peak located at the southern end of the Albion Range by the village of Almo.
-While there is private property on all but the peak’s east side of this big juniper-covered mountain, the private property is within the City of Rocks National Reserve.
+Smoky Mountain a big, somewhat-isolated peak located at the south end of the Albion Range near the village of Almo.
+While there is private property on all but the east side of this big juniper-covered mountain, the private property is within the City of Rocks National Reserve.
 Thus, access may or may not be allowed from other directions.
-Check at the visitor center if you want to climb the peak by crossing private property.
-The recommended route is to climb the peak from Smoky Mountain CG administered by the National Park Service.
-The slopes are broad and many lines will lead to the top.
+Check at the Visitor Center if you want to climb the peak by crossing private property.
+The recommended route is to climb the peak from the Smoky Mountain Campground.
+The slopes are broad and many lines lead to the top.
 USGS Almo

 2018 Update by Livingston Douglas

 [Editor’s Note: the following routes, although within the City of Rocks National Reserve, cross private property.
 Please refer to the main Albion Range page and this website’s discussion of private property and trespass issues before following these routes.]

 Northwest Face/North Ridge, Class 3

 From the junction of ID-77 and Elba Road/1950 South in Elba, drive 12.7 miles south on ID-77 (passing through Almo en route) to a signed right/west turn for the City of Rocks National Reserve at 3075 South.
 This paved road is unofficially called the “City of Rocks Road.”
 Reset your odometer here.
 At 2.0 miles, reach the City of Rocks east entrance.
 At 3.2 miles, reach [signed] Camp Rock.
 Park here on either side of the road in a pullout.
 The elevation here is 5,880 feet.
 By the way, Camp Rock is not a campground.
 It’s a ROCK—a VERY BIG ROCK.
 That’s why this place is called the City of ROCKS.